alis0nc/pedbridge-project/_posts/2099-07-24-75-sw-to-midtown.md

 There used to be several more south of Ferdinand, but they're either barricaded (Northampton Street, by the Marathon refinery) or completely demolished due to I-75 and [Gordie Howe International Bridge] construction.
-Similarly to the [Lower Lodge] post, I didn't necessarily ride these bridges in order so I will present them from south to north.
+Similarly to the [Lower Lodge] post, I didn't necessarily ride these bridges in order or on the same day, so I will present them from south to north.